 Work permits are granted in respect of a job with an employer.
 If an employee changes his or her employment, he or she must apply for a new work permit.
-The government restricts certain sectors for residents and thus work permits will not be given to for jobs generally associated with the small enterprise sector.
+The government restricts certain sectors for residents and thus work permits will not be issued for jobs generally associated with the small-enterprise sector.

 V INVESTORS, SKILLED MIGRANTS AND ENTREPRENEURS

-The policy of the Government of St Lucia is to actively encourage foreign direct investment and pursuant to the Invest St Lucia Act No. 14 of 2014 Invest St Lucia functions as the official government investment promotion agency responsible for stimulating, promoting and facilitating inward investment opportunities for foreign and local investors in some key economic areas.
-Invest St Lucia provides all investors with the necessary support and facilitation services, and intelligence on local facilities and industry sectors.5
+The policy of the government of St Lucia is to actively encourage foreign direct investment and, pursuant to the Invest St Lucia Act,22 Invest St Lucia functions as the official government investment promotion agency responsible for stimulating, promoting and facilitating inward investment opportunities for foreign and local investors in some key economic areas.
+Invest St Lucia provides all investors with the necessary support and facilitation services, and intelligence on local facilities and industry sectors.23

-St Lucia started its Citizenship by Investment Programme at the beginning of 2016 having passed its Citizenship by Investment Act in 2015.
+St Lucia started the Citizenship by Investment Programme (CIP) at the beginning of 2016, having passed the Citizenship by Investment Act in 2015.

-The legislative provisions allow the government of St Lucia to grant citizenship to any foreign national that qualifies under the policies of the programme.
-The Act and Regulations passed under it make provision for three paths to acquiring St Lucian citizenship:
+The legislative provisions of the Act allow the government to grant citizenship to any foreign national who qualifies under the policies of the programme.
+The Act and the regulations passed under it make provision for four paths to acquiring St Lucian citizenship under the CIP:25

 VI OUTLOOK AND CONCLUSIONS